All posts

 2. The PSP's payment gateway captures this information and sends an authorization request to the PSP's acquiring engine.
 This request includes crucial transaction details such as card information, 3DS data, transaction initiation, recurring payment status, and network token usage.

-3. The acquiring engine then forwards this request to the card network associated with the card used for the transaction.
+3. The acquiring engine then forwards this request to the card network (Visa or MasterCard) associated with the card used for the transaction.

 4. At this stage, the PSP steps back as the card network directs the information to the issuing bank, which assesses whether to approve or decline the payment.